patrickvonplaten/notebooks/ADD_NEW_MODEL.md

 It is worth spending some time to create fitting model cards for each checkpoint.
 The model cards should highlight the specific characteristics of this particular checkpoint, *e.g.* On which dataset was the checkpoint pretrained/fine-tuned on?
 On what down-stream task should the model be used? and also include some code on how to correctly use the model.

+### (Optional) Add notebook

+It is very helpful to add a notebook that showcases in-detail how [name of model] can be used for inference and/or fine-tuned on a down-stream task.
+This is not mandatory to merge your PR, but very useful for the community.

 ## Share your work!!